ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 Currently, Mbed Studio does not communicate with ST boards because they don’t use DAPLink by default.
 Workaround: None

-#### Mac
+#### macOS

-The `Eclipse.app` distributed for Mac is not yet signed.
-Mac OS X may show errors about unknown developers when you double-click to launch.
+The `Eclipse.app` distributed for macOS is not yet signed. macOS may show errors about unknown developers when you double-click to launch.
 Workaround: To launch, Ctrl-click on `Eclipse.app`, and choose `Open`.
 Then, approve the open action on subsequent warning dialogs.

 When CDT (C/C++ Developer Tooling) performs a build, it tries to use the system GCC.
-If it is not present, Mac OS X prompts to install the Xcode command-line tools.
+If it is not present, macOS prompts to install the Xcode command-line tools.
 Workaround: None.
 Follow the prompts to install the command-line tools, and restart Mbed Studio.

 #### Linux